 Disclaimer: Always verify the current approved calculator list directly on the NCEES website before your exam date.
 NCEES may update the list at any time, and the information above reflects the list as of this article's publication.

-Why the TI-36X Pro Is the Best Choice for the FE E&C Exam
+Why Is the TI-36X Pro the Best Choice?

-While all of the approved calculators are capable scientific calculators, the TI-36X Pro is widely considered the best option for FE Electrical and Computer Engineering examinees.
+While all of the approved calculators are capable scientific calculators, the TI-36X Pro is widely considered the best option for FE examinees across all disciplines — Electrical & Computer, Civil, Mechanical, and others.
 The reason is straightforward: it has the most advanced feature set of any calculator on the approved list, and those features align directly with the types of problems you will encounter on the exam.

 The Casio fx-115 and fx-991 models are solid calculators and share many of the same capabilities.
 If you already own one and are comfortable with it, it can certainly get the job done.
 However, the TI-36X Pro offers a few interface and workflow advantages that make it slightly faster to use under time pressure, which matters when you have roughly three minutes per question.

-Key TI-36X Pro Features for the FE Exam
+What Are the Key TI-36X Pro Features for the FE Exam?

-Here are the specific features that make the TI-36X Pro invaluable during the FE Electrical and Computer Engineering exam.
+Here are the specific features that make the TI-36X Pro invaluable during the FE exam.

 Complex Number Mode

-AC circuit analysis is a major topic on the FE E&C exam, and nearly every AC problem involves complex numbers in either rectangular or polar form.
+Complex numbers appear across FE exam disciplines — from AC circuit analysis (Electrical & Computer) to vibration problems (Civil and Mechanical).
 The TI-36X Pro lets you enter complex numbers directly, perform arithmetic with them (addition, subtraction, multiplication, division), and convert between rectangular and polar forms with a few button presses.
-This eliminates tedious manual calculations and dramatically reduces the chance of errors on phasor and impedance problems.
+This eliminates tedious manual calculations and dramatically reduces the chance of errors.

 Matrix Operations

-Linear systems of equations show up in circuit analysis (mesh and nodal analysis), signals and systems, and other areas of the exam.
+Linear systems of equations show up across all FE disciplines — from circuit analysis (Electrical) to structural analysis and statics (Civil).
 The TI-36X Pro supports matrices up to 3x3, allowing you to enter a coefficient matrix, compute determinants, find inverses, and multiply matrices.
 For a system of three equations with three unknowns, using the matrix solver is far faster and more reliable than solving by hand.

 Numeric Solver